 Hunter S. Thompson

 Mrs. Murphy did not relent, so Hunter retreated to Louisville to try and finish The Rum Diary.
-Check out The Rum Diary Backstory – 10 vodcasts here at www.HunterThompsonFoilms.com – to watch Hunter finish the book and work with Johnny Depp to make it a movie).
+Click on the 10 Rum Diary Backstory blogs on the right to watch Hunter finish the book and work with Johnny Depp to make it a movie.

 Thirty-six years later, the Beast returned to the Murphy property on Big Sur in the dead of the night.
 In October, 1997 Hunter and I were staying at the Chateau Marmont in Hollywood.
 He had finished his cameo appearance on the set of Fear & Loathing in Las Vegas and was in one of those clear-headed times when he was about to replace one girlfriend with another.
 Johnny Depp had lent him his Porsche, and I could monitor his movements from my room at the Chateau with a window above the driveway by the distinctive, deep sound of the Porsche’s exhaust as it left and then returned close to dawn.